j19sch/session-tools/README.md

 - `python session-analyzer.py <file or files>` - summarize session notes file(s) in markdown

+## What's left to do
+- config file validation
+- auto-tests
+- note types configurability in printer and analyzer
+- interfaces beside CLI
+- much much more

 ## What I was thinking

 ### Core design ideas